allen-n/gmail-link-share/README.md

 ### 3. First Use

 1. Open [Gmail](https://mail.google.com)
-2. You should see "Copy link" buttons next to messages and threads
+2. You should see "Copy shareable link" buttons next to messages and threads
 3. Click a button - you'll be prompted to authorize the extension (first time only)
-4. After authorization, the link will be copied to your clipboard
+4. After authorization, the shareable link will be copied to your clipboard
-5. Paste the link in a new tab to verify it opens the correct message
+5. Share the link with anyone who received the email - it will work for them too!

 ## 💡 How It Works

+### The Problem with Regular Gmail URLs

+When you copy a Gmail URL from your browser, it only works for you.
+If you send it to someone else who received the same email, it won't work - Gmail shows them a different URL.

+### The Solution

+This extension creates special links using the email's unique Message-ID.
+These links work for anyone who has access to the email, whether they were in the To, CC, or BCC fields.

-### Deep Link Format
+### Link Format

-This extension creates links using Gmail's RFC822 Message-ID search:
+The extension creates links using Gmail's RFC822 Message-ID search:

 ```
 https://mail.google.com/mail/#search/rfc822msgid%3A<message-id>